What are anal glands?

-If you are lucky, your chihuahua will never have an issue with them and this process will pass you by.
+If you are lucky, your chihuahua will never have anal gland problems and this process will pass you by.
 His anal sacs will empty by themselves when you chihuahua does his business and happily, you will be none the wiser.

 If you are unlucky, anal glands can cause recurring problems, mainly centred around not emptying and possibly getting infected.

 This is very uncomfortable for your chihuahua and often a visit to the vet is required.
 Treatment for full anal glands is a manual expression, and if infected, antibiotics.

 Our latest vet (long story) suggests that giving oral antibiotics can be ineffective as they find it difficult to reach the area of infection.
 Persistently infected glands need to be irrigated then filled directly with an antibiotic.
 This is done under sedation rather than full anaesthetic.
 This is something we might have to consider for Mika as he has recurring issues with his glands.
 (Update we did have this done in the end and it did seem to help).

 Another option is to remove the sacs completely.
 Many experts warn against this unless there is absolutely no option.
 Removing the anal glands can cause their own health issues and cause permanent damage to the anal sphincter.